Outliers Detection in Networks with Missing Links: Theoretical analysis of the estimator

 \subsection{Assumption on the sampling scheme}

-\begin{ass} There exist a strictly positive sequence $\mu_n$ such that for any $(i,j) \in I$, $\mu_n \leq \bPi_{ij}$. \end{ass} Bounding the probabilities of observing any entry away from $0$ is a usual assumption in the literature dealing with missing observations (different patterns for missing observations are discussed, e.g., in \cite{klopp2014, koltchinskii2011, Negahban:2012}).
+Our first assumption on the sampling scheme requires that all the edges between the inliers are observed with a non-vanishing probability.
+Recall that $I = \cI \times \cI$ denote the pairs of inlier nodes. \begin{ass} There exist a strictly positive sequence $\mu_n$ such that for any $(i,j) \in I$, $\mu_n \leq \bPi_{ij}$. \end{ass} Bounding the probabilities of observing any entry away from $0$ is a usual assumption in the literature dealing with missing observations (different patterns for missing observations are discussed, e.g., in \cite{klopp2014, koltchinskii2011, Negahban:2012}).
 We denote by $\nu_n$ and $\tilde{\nu}_n$ two sequences such that for any $i \in I$, $\sum_{j \in \cI} \bPi_{ij}\leq \nu_n n$ and for any $i \in [n]$, $\sum_{j \in \cO}\bPi_{ij} \leq \tilde{\nu}_ns$.
-We always have $\nu_n \leq 1$ and $\tilde{\nu}_n \leq 1$.
-When $\nu_n$ and $\tilde{\nu}_n$ are decreasing sequences, we obtain better error rates by taking advantage of the fact that observations are distributed over different nodes in the network.
+We always have $\nu_n \leq 1$ and $\tilde{\nu}_n \leq 1$, but when $\nu_n$ and $\tilde{\nu}_n$ are decreasing sequences, we obtain better error rates by taking advantage of the fact that observations are distributed over different nodes in the network.
 Note that our estimators do not require the knowledge of the sequences $\mu_n$ and $\tilde{\nu}_n$.
-On the other hand, for the theoretical analysis we need an upper bound on $\nu_n\rho_n n$ (the average observed connectivity of inlier nodes), which can be estimated robustly.
+On the other hand, for the theoretical analysis we need an upper bound on $\nu_n\rho_n n$ (the average observed connectivity of inlier nodes), which can be estimated robustly (for example by using Median of Means \cite{Mom}).

 Recall that we do not observe any entry on the diagonal of $\bA$.
 Combined with Assumption \ref{ass:quasi_uniforme}, this implies that for any matrix $\bM \in \mathbb{R}^{n \times n}$

 Moreover, since $\left \vert O \right \vert = 2ns + (s-1)(s-2)/2 \leq 3ns$, we find that